 Line 11 – number of unsold plushies in the store

-Line 12 – total sales receipts; accumulative sales from past jobs to currently selling jobs in the store
+Line 12 – total sales receipts; incremental sales from past jobs to currently selling jobs in the store

 Line 13 – amount of tax paid, if any (not shown in screenshot, will only appear after first taxman visit)